Main Image Credit Courtesy of HMRC/flickr

 Aims and objectives

-The overarching aim of this project is to ensure that the Economic Crime Plan’s implementation is prioritised by government and that it reduces the attractiveness of the UK as a global hub for money-laundering and fraud.
+The overarching aim of this project is to provide a strong evidence base for economic crime in the UK and to provide technical expertise to ensure that the implementation of government measures reduces the attractiveness of the UK as a global hub for money laundering and fraud.

 The project has two key objectives.
-First, it aims to ensure that decision-making on key actions within the plan is based on reasoned principles and evidence.
-RUSI assists by providing impartial, technical input to officials through workshops and working groups, targeted policy papers and informal advice to officials and ministers.
+First, it aims to support evidence-based policymaking by providing impartial, technical input to officials and parliamentarians through workshops and working groups, targeted policy papers and informal advice.